lukastaegert/sinon-auto-restore/README.md

 * `.stub()`
     Replaces all own methods of an object with stubs.
+* `.stub(n)`
+    Replaces all own and inherited methods of an object with stubs going up to `n` levels up the prototype chain.
 * `.stub('method1' <,'method2' <...>>)`
     Replaces only the given methods with stubs.
 * `.stub('method', replacementFunction)`
     Replaces a given method with a stub with the provided functionality.
 * `.spy()`
-    Spies on all methods of an object.
+    Spies on all own methods of an object.
 * `.spy('method1' <,'method2' <...>>)`
     Spies on the given methods of an object.
 * `.replace('field', replacementValue)`